How to prepare your home for pet sitters

 This might be one of the most obvious things that every home owner should know but could also be one of the most essential.

-If you will be out of contact make sure they have any phone numbers or details of friends or family that could help.
+- If you will be out of contact make sure your sitters have any phone numbers or details of friends or family that could help.

 You don’t want the sitter setting off an alarm unknowingly, since this can lead to a chaotic scene.
 Providing them with every alarm code will ensure not only the safety of themselves and your pets, but everything inside of your home.
 If you use an alarm monitoring company, don’t forget to notify them of your sitter names, in case they have to be verified if the alarm activates.